YgLK/semanthica/README.md

 ## Project Setup

-1. Replace the placeholder values in the `backend/.env.template` file with your actual configuration details.
+1. Replace the placeholder values in the `backend/.env.template` and `backend/meili_config.yml.template`  file with your actual configuration details.
-2. Rename `.env.template` to `.env`.
+2. Rename `.env.template` to `.env` and `meili_config.yml.template` to `meili_config.yml`.
-3. Make sure to never commit your `.env` file with sensitive information.
+3. Make sure to never commit your config files with sensitive information.

+For local development you can just use the `local.env` and `local_meili_config.yml` files.
+Rename them to `.env` and `meili_config.yml` respectively.

 ### Environment Variables